tobinsouth/OvertonEvals/README.md

 1. **Datasets with Questions and Human Perspectives**

-This project draws data from a variety of sources to create a dataframe of [`questions`, `perspectives`].
+This project draws data from a variety of sources to create a dataframe of [`questions`, `perspectives`, `source`].
 The `perspectives` column is a list of strings, each representing a perspective, and is either directly human generated or a synthesised set of themes/perspectives from the dataset.
 Details vary by dataset (see below).

 All datasets are processed in `datagen_*.ipynb` and intermediate files are saved in `data/`.
 The final output is `questions_and_human_perspectives.csv` in `data/`.